themistocleous/themistocleous.github.io/software.md

 - **IPA Keyboard Layout (Windows):** A keyboard layout that facilitates writing texts with IPA symbols (mainly for Greek).
 [Click here to download](https://github.com/themistocleous/Keyboard_Layouts/raw/master/KeyboardLayout_IPAGreek.zip).

 - **Keyboard for paleographers (Windows):** This keyboard layout includes special symbols used in paleography.
 [Click here to download](https://github.com/themistocleous/Keyboard_Layouts/raw/master/KeyboardLayout_Paleographic.zip).

-# Part of Speech Taggers
-Taggers allow the automatic labelling of corpora with Part of Speech labels.:
-- Ancient Greek Tagger for tagging (adding POS labels) on Ancient Greek Texts and creating Ancient Greek corpora.
-- Modern Greek Tagger for tagging a text in Standard Modern Greek.
-- English Tagger that includes a morphological dictionary and a disambiguation algorithm for discriminating nouns and verbs.

-# Lexicography Software
-These include Graphical User Interphases (GUIs) for creating and viewing electronic dictionary, reverse algorithms for creating reverse dictionaries.
-A dictionary environment currently it includes a dictionary I created with Ancient Greek irregular verbs.
-The taggers and the Lexicography software are currently not freely available from the website.

-# Webpages

-*[Cypriot Greek Dictionary](http://lexcy.library.ucy.ac.cy)*.
-The online dictionary environment has been developed as part of the ‘Syntychies’ research program.
-‘Syntychies’ online environment is a pioneering web-service for Greek dialectal lexicography and it is the first of its kind for Cypriot Greek.
-The website is written in C#.

-# Praat Scripts

-You may find several Praat scripts in my [GitHub repository](https://github.com/themistocleous/praat_scripts).
-These are scripts for opening, saving, and manipulating sounds and Praat objects.
-I will be updating this repository as soon as I have something new to add.

-Please also visit my [GitHub](https://github.com/themistocleous) repositories.